Peter Bogdanovich: 2020s

 Bogdanovich collaborated with Turner Classic Movies, and host Ben Mankiewicz, to create a documentary podcast about his life, which premiered in 2020.
 That same year, a copy of his original cut of She's Funny That Way, originally titled Squirrels to the Nuts, was found on eBay.
 In the wake of the director's death, the cut was shown at New York's Museum of Modern Art beginning on March 28, 2022.

 Weeks before his death, Bogdanovich collaborated with Kim Basinger to create LIT Project 2: Flux, a first of its kind short film made available on the Ethereum blockchain as a non-fungible token.
 The project was scheduled to be released on January 25, 2022.
 He also wrote an as-yet unreleased book called Five American Icons featuring long interviews with Arthur Miller, Lauren Bacall, Kirk Douglas, Jack Nicholson and Clint Eastwood, and was working on developing a new screenplay, with the help of author Sam Kashner, titled Our Love Is Here to Stay about composers George and Ira Gershwin.
 According to Louise Stratten, after they had finished the script, Guillermo del Toro was involved to produce the film at Netflix.
-Stratten also noted that, prior to his death, Bogdanovich had completed his memoirs, which he wanted to call All I Wanna Do is Direct.

 Death and legacy

 Bogdanovich died from complications of Parkinson's disease at his home in Toluca Lake, on January 6, 2022, at the age of 82.
 Since his death, many directors, actors, and other public figures have paid tribute to him, including Martin Scorsese, Francis Ford Coppola, Jennifer Aniston, Barbra Streisand, Cher, William Friedkin, Guillermo del Toro, James Gunn, Ellen Burstyn, Laura Dern, Joe Dante, Bryan Adams, Ben Stiller, Jeff Bridges, Michael Imperioli, Paul Feig and Viola Davis.
 Peter Bradshaw of The Guardian described him as "a loving cineaste and fearless genius of cinema."
 The New York Times described Bogdanovich as "[a genius] of the Hollywood system who, with great success and frustration, worked to transform it in the same era."

 His work has been cited as an influence by such filmmakers as Quentin Tarantino, David Fincher, Sofia Coppola, Wes Anderson, Noah Baumbach, Richard Linklater, Edgar Wright, Brett Ratner, M. Night Shyamalan, David O. Russell, James Mangold, Jon Watts, Rian Johnson, and the Safdie brothers.

-On September 29, 2022, Louise Stratten announced that she was seeking a publisher for Bogdanovich's memoirs, as well as working on putting out episodes of a podcast series Bogdanovich had started called One Handshake Away, where contemporary filmmakers were invited to discuss and listen to archival recordings of classic Hollywood directors whom Bogdanovich had interviewed.
+On May 31, 2022, Louise Stratten announced that she was seeking a publisher for Bogdanovich's memoirs, as well as working on putting out episodes of a podcast series Bogdanovich had started called One Handshake Away, where contemporary filmmakers were invited to discuss and listen to archival recordings of classic Hollywood directors whom Bogdanovich had interviewed.
 Guests include Guillermo del Toro (ep.
 "Alfred Hitchcock"), Rian Johnson (ep.
 "Orson Welles"), Quentin Tarantino (ep.
 "Don Siegel"), and Ken Burns (ep.
 "John Ford").
 The episodes eventually aired in February 2024, two years after Bogdanovich's death, through Audacy.
 Del Toro contributed three additional interviews with Greta Gerwig (ep.
 "Howard Hawks"), Julie Delpy (ep.
 "Fritz Lang") and Allison Anders (ep.
 "Raoul Walsh").